Experiments In Waterproofing / Overmolding Vibration Motors

 In addition, we considered that some of our coin vibration motors would also be successful.
-These too have no external moving parts though unlike the encapsulated motors, no production attempts have been to cover several obvious points of ingression.
-Coin motors are also available in different diameters, so we could test if the size was a factor on the success rate.
+These too have no external moving parts though, unlike the encapsulated motors, no production attempts have been to cover several obvious points of ingression.
+Coin motors are also available in different diameters, so we could test if the size was a factor in the success rate.

 We, therefore, selected 5 vibration motors for testing: